Babies sometimes sleep with their parents. This has pros and cons you should be aware of.

 If you smoke, drink alcohol, or take drugs or medication your baby will have a lower risk of unexpected death if s/he sleeps on a separate surface such as a cot next to your bed.

-People bed-share for many reasons; the most common reason is to breastfeed in the night.
+People bed-share for many reasons; the most common reason is to breastfeed during the night.
 Breastfed babies need to nurse frequently because human milk is easily digested, and frequent nursing helps mothers to make sufficient milk.

-Bed-sharing is strongly associated with breastfeeding: 70-80% of breastfed babies sleep with their mother or parents some of the time in the early months, and many studies have found that mothers and babies who bed-share breastfeed for much longer than those who sleep apart.Recent studies include Bed-Sharing at 3 Months and Breast-Feeding at 1 Year in Southern Brazil.
+Bed-sharing is strongly associated with breastfeeding: 70-80% of breastfed babies sleep with their mothers or parents some of the time in the early months, and many studies have found that mothers and babies who bed-share breastfeed for much longer than those who sleep apart.Recent studies include Bed-Sharing at 3 Months and Breast-Feeding at 1 Year in Southern Brazil.
 Santos et al, 2009; Randomised trial of sidecar crib use on breastfeeding duration (NECOT).
 Ball et al, 2011 For more information on breastfeeding and bed-sharing see here.

 Other people bed-share for bonding, especially if they have to leave their baby during the day; others do so when their baby is ill, to be able to pay close attention; sometimes people bed-share because they cannot afford a cot/crib.Reasons to bed-share: why parents sleep with their infants.
 Ball, 2002.
 You can find out more about why and how people sleep with their babies here.